Fair GANs through model rebalancing for extremely imbalanced class distributions: Related Work

 \section{Related Work}

 Various researchers have studied fairness in generative models and have pointed out the extremely biased nature of popularly used existing generative models including the StyleGAN models trained on the FFHQ dataset \cite{maluleke2022studying,tan2020improving}.
 To tackle this issue researchers have worked on improving the fairness in these models. \citet{choi2020fair} presented an approach to train fair generative models by weighting the loss based on the fairness importance of the sample.
 They use an unlabelled reference dataset for learning the desired distribution using a density ratio technique.
+In a similar set-up with a smaller fair reference dataset \cite{teo2023fair} proposed an approach to tune a biased model on the fair dataset.
 In this work, we simplify the "fairness" meaning by simply stating that the ideal distribution is where the expectation of every class is equal.
 This negates the need for a reference dataset. \citet{kenfack2022repfair} studied fairness in situations when the dataset is fair, yet there are biases in the generative model.
 They proposed an approach of group-wise gradient clipping in the discriminator to ensure that the generator doesn't favor a particular class.
 Early work in the field that focused on fairness in generative models focused on using labeled datasets or creating labeled datasets \cite{xu2018fairgan,sattigeri2018fairness}.
 This allows them to learn a downstream classifier for target attributes.
 In this work, we do not assume that a demographically labeled or unbiased dataset exists.
 In fact, the focus of this work is on making use of existing models and classifiers to mitigate biases in them without using any real data. \citet{kenfack2021fairness} proposed using conditional GANs or an ensemble of GAN models to improve fairness in situations where GAN models favor particular classes. \citet{jalal2021fairness} proposed a new formulation of fairness for image-to-image translation models called Conditional Proportional Representation and have argued that Representation Demographic Parity is incompatible in this setting.
 This work is not directly comparable to our work since the notion of CPR is not extendable to GANs. \citet{karakas2022fairstyle} proposed an approach to introduce fairness in StyleGAN by directly modifying style channels that control particular attributes.
 They showed results on gender and other attributes such as eyeglasses.